Inert gas asphyxiation

 According to the U.S. Chemical Safety and Hazard Investigation Board, in humans, "breathing an oxygen deficient atmosphere can have serious and immediate effects, including unconsciousness after only one or two breaths.
 The exposed person has no warning and cannot sense that the oxygen level is too low."
 In the US, at least 80 people died from accidental nitrogen asphyxiation between 1992 and 2002.
-Hazards with inert gases and the risks of asphyxiation are well established.
+Hazards with inert gases and the risks of asphyxiation are well-established.

-An occasional cause of accidental death in humans, inert gas asphyxia with gases including helium, nitrogen, methane and argon has been used as a suicide method.
+An occasional cause of accidental death in humans, inert gas asphyxia has been used as a suicide method.
 Inert gas asphyxia has been advocated by proponents of euthanasia, using a gas-retaining plastic hood device colloquially referred to as a suicide bag.

-Nitrogen asphyxiation has been approved in some places as a method of capital punishment, but has not yet been used for this purpose.
+Nitrogen asphyxiation has been approved in some places as a method of capital punishment.
+In the world's first instance of its use, on January 25, 2024, Alabama executed convicted murderer Kenneth Eugene Smith via this method.
+It has since been used seven more times, six times in Alabama and once in Louisiana, which first used it on March 18, 2025.

+Alternatively, the term hypoxia has been used but this usage is flawed given that hypoxia does not necessarily imply death.
+On the other hand, asphyxiation is technically incorrect given respiration continues and the carbon dioxide metabolically produced from the oxygen inhaled prior to inert gas asphyxiation can be exhaled without restriction, which can prevent acidosis and the strong urge to breathe caused by hypercapnia.